- MEEM 1009

 - Autonomous Vehicles with Special Interest in Underwater Gliders

-- N. Mahmoudian and D. A. Paley.
-“Synchronization on the N-torus with noisy measurements”, American Control Conference, San Francisco, CA, June 29-July 1, 2011.
+- Mahmoudian N. and Paley D., “Synchronization on the N-torus with noisy measurements”, American Control Conference, San Francisco, CA, June 29-July 1, 2011.